lat-lon/deegree-workshop/README.md

       - ./deegree-workspace:/root/.deegree:rw
     depends_on:
       postgres:
-        condition: service_started
+        condition: service_healthy
     networks:
       - network
 ```
 The first service declared in the Docker Compose file is deegree, which runs the deegree web services.
 The specific version of deegree used is determined by the DEEGREE_VERSION variable defined in the .env file.
-The service depends on the successful startup of the PostgreSQL service (referred to as postgres).
+The service depends on the successful startup and health of the PostgreSQL service (referred to as postgres).
 Once PostgreSQL is running, the deegree service is started.
 The deegree container also mounts a local
 directory (./deegree-workspace) to /root/.deegree within the container, ensuring that the workspace
 configuration is persistent and shared.

 ```